-Man Threw Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price
+Man Allegedly Throws Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price

-Trouble was brewing at McDonald’s Friday, and police in Lacey, Washington are asking for help in identifying a suspect who they say flung hot coffee in a Mcdonald’s manager’s face.
-So, what was at the root of the man’s displeasure that made him act out, you ask?
-Investigators said it was because the customer wasn’t happy with the 97-cent cost of the cup of coffee, reports WHIOTV.
+Trouble was brewing at McDonald’s Friday, and police in Lacey, Washington, are asking for help in identifying a suspect who they say flung hot coffee in a McDonald’s manager’s face.
+Investigators say the customer wasn’t happy with the 97-cent cost of the cup of coffee, reports WHIOTV.

 The trouble started when the suspect entered the McDonald’s at the 500 Sleater Kinney Road Southeast location at 5:45 a.m.
 He ordered a cup of coffee, which he later poured into his to-go mug.
 He then demanded that the manager give him a refill.
 The customer proceeded to become verbally abusive with the manager over the price of the coffee.

 After the outburst, the McDonald’s manager asked the customer to leave.
-That is when the man became irate and threw the hot beverage in her face.
+That is when the man became irate and allegedly threw the hot beverage in her face.

 As an aside, anyone reading this who is is familiar with the details in McDonald’s famous hot coffee lawsuits, probably winced at the thought of searing-hot coffee landing squarely in their face.
 To sum it up, McDonald’s coffee is much hotter than what you might brew at home.